usnistgov/ndn-dpdk/dpdk/README.md

 ## Other Go types

-**eal.IThread** abstracts a thread that can be executed on an LCore and controls its lifetime.
+**ealthread.Thread** abstracts a thread that can be executed on an LCore and controls its lifetime.

-**eal.LCoreAllocator** provides an LCore allocator.
+**ealthread.Allocator** provides an LCore allocator.
 It allows a program to reserve a number of LCores for each "role", and then obtain a NUMA-local LCore reserved for a certain role when needed.

 **pktmbuf.Template** is a template of mempool configuration.